-The BQ76942 device includes optional capability for the customer to calibrate each cell voltage gain and the gain for the stack voltage, the PACK pin voltage, and the LD pin voltage individually, and multifunction pin general ADC measurements.
+The BQ769142 device includes an optional capability for the customer to calibrate each cell voltage gain and the gain for the stack voltage, the PACK pin voltage, and the LD pin voltage individually, and multifunction pin general ADC measurements.
 An offset calibration value Calibration:Vcell Offset:Vcell Offset is included for use with the cell voltage measurements, and Calibration:Vdiv Offset:Vdiv Offset is used with the TOS (stack), PACK, and LD voltage measurements.
-The cell voltage gains determined during calibration are written in Calibration:Voltage:Cell 1 Gain - Cell 10 Gain, where Cell 1 Gain is used for the measurement of VC1-VC0, Cell 2 Gain is used for the measurement of VC2-VC1, and so forth.
-Similarly, the calibration voltage gain for the TOS voltage should be written in Calibration:Voltage:TOS Gain, the PACK pin voltage gain in Calibration:Voltage:Pack Gain, the LD pin voltage gain in Calibration:Voltage:ADC Gain.
+The cell voltage gains determined during calibration are written in Calibration:Voltage:Cell 1 Gain - Cell 14 Gain, where Cell 1 Gain is used for the measurement of VC1 - VC0, Cell 2 Gain is used for the measurement of VC2 - VC1, and so forth.
+Similarly, the calibration voltage gain for the TOS voltage should be written in Calibration:Voltage:TOS Gain, the PACK pin voltage gain in Calibration:Voltage:Pack Gain, the LD pin voltage gain in Calibration:Voltage:LD Gain, and multifunction pin general purpose ADCIN measurement gain in Calibration:Voltage:ADC Gain.

-If values for the calibration gain configuration are not written, the BQ76942 device uses factory trim or default values for the respective gain values.
-When a calibration gain configuration value is written, the device uses that in place of any factory trim or default gain.
-The raw ADC measurement data (in units of counts) is corrected by first subtracting a stored offset trim value, then the gain is applied, then the Calibration:Vcell Offset (for Cell voltage measurements) or the Calibration:Vdiv Offset (for TOS, PACK, or LD voltage measurements) is subtracted before the final voltage value is reported.
+If values for the calibration gain configuration are not written, the BQ769142 device uses a factory trim or default values for the respective gain values.
+When a calibration gain configuration value is written, the device will use that in place of any factory trim or default gain.
+The raw ADC measurement data (in units of counts) is corrected by first subtracting a stored offset trim value, then the gain is applied, then the Calibration:Vcell Offset:Vcell Offset:Vcell Offset (for cell voltage measurements) or the Calibration:Vdiv Offset:Vdiv Offset (for TOS, PACK, or LD voltage measurements) is subtracted, before the final voltage value is reported.

-The factory trim values for the Cell Gain parameters can be read from the Cell Gain data memory registers while in FULLACCESS mode but not in CONFIG\UPDATE mode, if the data memory values have not been overwritten.
-While in CONFIG\UPDATE mode, the Cell Gain values read back either all zeros, if they have not been overwritten, or the values written to these registers.
-Upon exiting CONFIG\UPDATE mode, readback of the Cell Gain parameters provides the values presently used in operation.
+The factory trim values for the Cell Gain parameters can be read from the Cell Gain data memory registers while in FULLACCESS mode but not in CONFIG_UPDATE mode, if the data memory values have not been overwritten.
+While in CONFIG_UPDATE mode, the Cell Gain values will read back either with all zeros, if they have not been overwritten, or whatever values have been written to these registers.
+Upon exiting CONFIG_UPDATE mode, readback of the Cell Gain parameters will provide the values presently used in operation.